Diegodsha/Private-events/README.md

   - Click on `New Event` button or type `localhost:3000/events/new` to create a new event
   - Click on `See All Events` button or type `localhost:3000/events` to see all upcoming and past events

+## How to run the test suite

+- Run `bundle exec rspec` to run all the test cases

+Note: Capybara uses by deafault firefox got to spec/rails_helper.rb and comment line 65

 ### Description

     App that includes associations one to many, and many to many.